kellenvu/anki-tabout/README.md

 # Anki Cloze TabOut Add-on

-Easily tab out of Cloze deletions (e.g., `{{c1::text}}`) within Anki's editor.

-This add-on simplifies navigation while editing Cloze cards by enabling the Tab key to move the cursor outside of closing double curly braces (`}}`).
-With this feature, if your cursor is directly before a `}}`, pressing Tab will move the cursor to the position after the closing braces, streamlining the card creation process.
+Streamline your Anki workflow by enabling the Tab key to jump outside Cloze deletions (`{{c1::text}}`).
+When your cursor is positioned directly before a closing `}}`, pressing Tab moves it to just after the braces.

 ![](https://github.com/kellenvu/anki-tabout/blob/main/demo.gif)

 ## Features

-- **Tab Out of Cloze Deletions**: Automatically moves the cursor to the position after the closing `}}` when pressing Tab if positioned just before `}}`.
+- **Tab Out of Clozes**: Moves the cursor to the position after `}}` if immediately to the right of the cursor.

-- **Default Behavior**: If the cursor is not before `}}`, the default Tab behavior (moving to the next text field) is preserved.
+- **Default Behavior**: If not next to `}}`, Tab moves to the next field as usual.

 ## Installation

 1. Download and install the add-on.

-2. Restart Anki to activate the TabOut functionality.
+1. Restart Anki to activate.

 ## Usage

-The add-on is enabled by default.
-To use it:

-1. Position the cursor within a Cloze deletion, just before the closing `}}`.

-2. Press the **Tab** key to move the cursor to the position immediately after `}}`.

-If the cursor is not directly before a `}}`, pressing **Tab** will move to the next editable field, following Anki's default behavior.
+Place the cursor right before `}}` in a Cloze deletion and press **Tab** to jump outside the braces.
+Otherwise, Tab follows Anki’s default behavior.

-## Notes

-- This add-on is currently designed specifically for Cloze deletions and supports tabbing out of `{{c1::...}}`-style syntax in Anki.

 ## License

-This add-on is licensed under the GNU AGPL, version 3 or later.
+GNU AGPL, version 3 or later.

-Enhance your Anki workflow by easily tabbing out of Cloze deletions and focusing on what matters: creating effective flashcards!